Rasmus Borowski

-Rasmus Borowski (born May 21, 1974) is a German composer, singer, and actor.
+Rasmus Borowski (born 21 May 1974) is a German composer, singer, and actor.

 Early life and education

 Rasmus Borowski was born in Hamburg in 1974.
 His parents, recording engineer Richard Borowski and singer Gabi Borowski, often took him to the cinema, where Rasmus discovered his passion for films and music.
 At the age of four, Rasmus performed his first voice recording in a studio.
 When he was seven, he started taking guitar lessons.
 Around this time, he also started making his first short films with his father's Super 8mm film camera.

 In 1985 he and his mother moved to Brunswick and then, in 1988, to Zimbabwe, where Rasmus went to a boarding school.
-In 1990, Rasmus returned to Brunswick to finish school in Germany.
+In 1990, he returned to Brunswick to finish school in Germany.

-After his Abitur, Rasmus took guitar lessons with Andreas Becker (Fee, Peter Maffay), singing lessons with Jane Comerford (Texas Lightning), lessons in orchestral composing and arrangement with Matthias Petereit, as well as acting and voice over lessons with Prof. Marianne Bernhardt at the Hochschule für Musik und Theater Hamburg.
+After his Abitur, Borowski took guitar lessons with Andreas Becker (Fee, Peter Maffay), singing lessons with Jane Comerford (Texas Lightning), lessons in orchestral composing and arrangement with Matthias Petereit, as well as acting and voice over lessons with Prof. Marianne Bernhardt at the Hochschule für Musik und Theater Hamburg.

-In 1998/2002, Rasmus successfully completed the Kontaktstudiengang Popularmusik (Popkurs) at the Hochschule für Musik und Theater Hamburg.
+In 1998/2002, Borowski successfully completed the Kontaktstudiengang Popularmusik (Popkurs) at the Hochschule für Musik und Theater Hamburg.
 He attended master classes for composing with Academy Award winner Jan A.P.
 Kaczmarek and Japanese Academy Award winner Shigeru Umebayashi.

-In 2006, Rasmus successfully completed the Filmmasters Program at Universal Studios in Los Angeles.
+In 2006, Borowski successfully completed the Filmmasters Program at Universal Studios in Los Angeles.

-Rasmus Borowski lives and works in Hamburg and Berlin.
+Borowski lives and works in Hamburg and Berlin.

 Band work, acting and directing

 Bands

-From 1996 to 1998, Rasmus Borowski was the songwriter and guitarist of the alternative rock band "Out".
+From 1996 to 1998, Borowski was the songwriter and guitarist of the alternative rock band "Out".

 From 1998 to 2006, he was the singer and songwriter of the rock band Lust as well as the pop project Borowski & Drusell.

 Dubbing actor, audio drama actor and film actor

-Rasmus Borowski has been working as a dubbing actor in Germany since 2000, dubbing stars such as Luke Evans, Martin Compston, Tom Burke or Jim Watson.
+Borowski has been working as a dubbing actor in Germany since 2000, dubbing stars such as Luke Evans, Martin Compston, Tom Burke or Jim Watson.

 For the German version of the BBC-Series Line of Duty, he dubbed Martin Compston in his role as Steve Arnott.

-Rasmus' voice can also be heard in audio dramas such as Die drei ???, TKKG and the German version of The Famous Five ("Fünf Freunde").
+Borowski's voice can also be heard in audio dramas such as Die drei ???, TKKG and the German version of The Famous Five ("Fünf Freunde").

-Since 2011, Rasmus is the voice of the Sith Warrior in the German version of the online roleplay game Star Wars: The Old Republic.
+Since 2011, Borowski has been the voice of the Sith Warrior in the German version of the online roleplay game Star Wars: The Old Republic.
 Rasmus has played numerous roles as an actor in short films and on stage.

 Films

-In 2004 Rasmus Borowski produced, wrote and directed the acclaimed short film Der Beste (The Old Pro) together with illustrator and director Arne Jysch.
+In 2004, Borowski produced, wrote and directed the acclaimed short film Der Beste (The Old Pro) together with illustrator and director Arne Jysch.

-Der Beste received numerous awards, including the Shocking Shorts Award of the TV channel 13th Street in 2006, whereupon Rasmus was invited to Universal Studios in Los Angeles to attend the Filmmasters Program.
+Der Beste received numerous awards, including the Shocking Shorts Award of the TV channel 13th Street in 2006, whereupon Borowski was invited to Universal Studios in Los Angeles to attend the Filmmasters Program.